-If you are serving as Secretary of an RVC academic committee for the first time, please contact Maxine Bailey, Academic Quality Officer (Student Engagement) mbailey@rvc.ac.uk to arrange an induction to this role.
+If you are serving as Secretary to an RVC academic committee for the first time, please contact Academic Registrar for Accreditation & Validation Manager Cheryl Jackson, cjackson@rvc.ac.uk to arrange an induction to this role.

 Timeline: Secretariat activity before, during and after a committee meeting.